robert17/iotf-rtd/docs/devices/device_mgmt/index.rst

 Introduction
 ------------

-The Device Management capabilities in the Internet of Things Foundation create a new class of connected devices, Managed Devices.
+The Device Management capabilities in the IoT Platform create a new class of connected devices, Managed Devices.

-Managed Devices must, by definition, contain a management agent which can understand the Internet of Things Foundation Device Management Protocol, and send a Manage Device request to the IoT Foundation Device Management server.
+Managed Devices must, by definition, contain a management agent which can understand the IoT Platform Device Management Protocol, and send a Manage Device request to the IoT Platform Device Management server.
 Managed devices can access the device management operations as explained later in this document.

 The Device Management Protocol defines a set of supported operations.
 A device management agent can support a subset of the operations, but the Manage device and Unmanage device operations must be supported.
 A device supporting firmware action operations must also support observation.